2022 will be the 50th anniversary of the first Dieppe Raid Cycling Weekend based around the Dieppe

-The 45th annual Tour des Trois Vallees in 2016 is a series of touring rides organised by the Cyclo-Club
+event Tour des Trois Vallees.
+The event is a series of touring rides organised by the Cyclo-Club

 Dieppois based on the roads and lanes of the countryside in and around Dieppe, offering various distances

-This international event was started in 1972 by
+The international Dieppe Raid event was started in 1972 by

 Neville Chanin - a well known cyclist who travelled widely throughout